Back-to-work policy explained here

 Can I fit a replacement for a Pulsacoil?

 I am not an installer these days, I specialise in fault tracing and repair.
-I generally decline requests to install equipment, but in the case of a Pulsacoil I make an exception provided you are reasonably close to me in Reading and it is not the busy season for my main business of boiler repairs i.e. winter.
+I generally decline requests to install equipment, but in the case of a Pulsacoil I make an exception provided you are reasonably close to me and it is not the busy season for my main business of boiler repairs i.e. winter.
 This is because although installation is generally quite straightforward, customers seem to have great difficulty finding a plumber willing/able to fit a replacement thermal store.
 Consequently if you need a new thermal store to replace a Pulsacoil, I am happy to fit it for you subject to two conditions.
 I do not have space in my van to carry around large appliances so you will need to purchase the new thermal store and have it delivered to the flat.
 For the same reason I am not able to take away the old appliance and rubbish for disposal so you will need to arrange this yourself too.

 If you'd like me to replace your PulsaCoil, call or text me on 07866 766364.

 My most popular Pulsacoil video: How to re-set a tripped overheat thermostat on your Pulsacoil:

 Copyright Michael Bryant 2020